 How cyanide poisoning is treated

 Cyanide poisoning is treated with specific antidotes and supportive medical care in a hospital setting.
+Antidotes for cyanide poisoning are most useful if given as soon as possible after exposure.
+Clinicians should treat suspected cases accordingly and not wait for laboratory confirmation.
 The most important thing is for victims to seek medical treatment as soon as possible.

 How you can get more information about cyanide

 You can contact one of the following: